mattbal/allumer/README.md

 # Allumer
-A WSU Crimson Code Hackathon project.
+A WSU Crimson Code Hackathon project TIER 1.

 Allumer is a mobile app that uses Machine Learning to diagnose your skin patch.
 Simply take a photo using the app, and Allumer will determine whether or not your skin patch is likely cancerous.